Revenge on Your Mind

 It’s the unresolved gap…

 There it is.
-No poetry, no philosophy.
-Just raw conviction.
-And when you hold that belief, you can feel absolutely certain that it’s true.
+Epic poetry with raw conviction.
+And when you hold onto that belief, you feel absolutely certain that it’s true.
 It was their fault.
 They’re wrong.
 And if they won’t fix it, then they deserve to be taught a lesson.

-Look, I’m not asking you to deny the gap between what they did what should have done.
-I’m not here to give you naïve lectures in theoretical morality.
-But there is a reason why you’re here, and it’s because you’ve seen the glitches in your own reality.
+Look, I’ll never suggest that you deserve to be mistreated.
+And I’m not here to give you cliché lectures about forgiveness.
+But there’s a reason why you’re here.
+And it’s because you’ve seen the anomalies in your reality.
 And you want to know what they mean.

-That’s why you’re here.
-Not because you need a lecture.
-Not because you don’t have valid reasons to be resentful.
-But because you’ve hit the breaking point and you’re waking up to the fact that this isn’t working anymore.
-You’re open to consider another way, as long as it makes sense.
-You’re searching for a way to break free of the invisible shackles that keep you stuck, without having to rewrite the truth in their favor.
+You’re here to answer those questions.
+Not because you don’t have valid reasons to feel resentful.
+Not because you need a lecture about morality.
+But because you’ve hit the breaking point and you’re waking up to the signs that something isn’t working anymore.
+You’re ready for a better way to break free of the invisible shackles of resentment, without having to pretend it was okay to for anyone to treat you unfairly.

 The Best Revenge